 Biodiesel (methyl ester) is an alternative energy that can replace the presence of diesel fuel.
 Biodiesel is commonly made from vegetable oil.
 Vegetable oil and biodiesel belong to the large class of organic compounds are ester fatty acids.
-However, vegetable oils are triesters of fatty acids with glycerol, or triglycerides, while biodiesel or fatty acid methyl ester (FAME) is monoesters of fatty acids with methanol or ethanol by transesterification process (Ramadhas, et al. 2005; Hossain & Mazen, 2010).
+However, vegetable oils are triester 11 of fatty acids with glycerol, or triglycerides, while biodiesel or fatty acid methyl ester (FAME) is monoesters of fatty acids with methanol or ethanol by transesterification process (Ramadhas, et al. 2005; Hossain & Mazen, 2010).

-The use of biodiesel from edible oil has a negative impact because it competes with its use as food consumption (Chuah, et al. 2015).
-Therefore, biodiesel Research in biodiesel from rubber seed oil has been developed, such as the type of catalyst, alcohol mass ratio, temperature, the concentration of catalyst (Widayat & Suherman, 2012; Abdulkadir, et al. 2014, Zamberi & Ani, 2016).
-The chemical characteristic of oil dependent on geographical origin (Kittigowittana, et al. 2013).
-In addition, the quality of the oil is affected by altitude and pedology.
-Rouas et al. (2016) reported from non-edible oil is developed.
+The use of biodiesel from edible oil has a negative impact because it competes with its use as food consumption (Chuah, $et \ al. 2015$).
+Therefore, biodiesel from non-edible oil is developed.
 One source of edible oil widely available in Indonesia is rubber seed.
 Rubber seed oil dries classified as type oil (drying oil) (Ketaren, 1986).
-The yield oil in rubber seed in the average 35-45 % from different countries reported by Kittigowittana et al (2013).
+The yield oil in rubber seed in the average 35-45 9 from different countries reported by Kittigowittana et al (2013).